Student Affiliates have:

 Student Affiliate Membership with the Faculty is open to those who:

-1. are full-time students enrolled at an accredited university
+1. are full or part-time students enrolled at an accredited university

 2. are studying in a field and at an educational institution that the Board determines is appropriate for the purpose of Student Affiliate Membership.